BradyZzzZ/CV-Coursework-20412961/README.md

 -	**Other basic libraries** -- *OS*, *SYS*, *Time*, *Types*, *Wearnings*

+##  Environment configuration and installation

-##  My Python Version is "Python 3.10.13" configured through Anaconda Environment
+My Python Version is *"Python 3.10.13"* configured through *Anaconda* Environment

 For specific versions of each used package, please refer to the *"requirements.txt"* file.